druid628/exacttarget/README.md

   on filter parameters provided (returns false if none exists)
   *  update - updates an existing Exact Target record based on the Et object given
+  *  bundle - Batch update method which will call an Update request used to add many subscribers, etc.

 * * *